You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 2. What is the FDA approval status of Keytruda for lung cancer therapy?

-Keytruda works by targeting the PD-1 receptor on immune cells, which is often overexpressed on cancer cells, allowing the immune system to recognize and attack cancer cells more effectively.
+Keytruda works by blocking the PD-1 protein on T-cells, allowing the immune system to recognize and attack cancer cells more effectively.

 DrugPatentWatch - Make Better Decisions